taran317/taran-portfolio/posts/exposurepedia.md

 ![Figma Design](/images/figma.png)

-I managed 8 talented Hack4Impact developers to build the application.
+I managed 8 talented Hack4Impact developers to build the application, and I developed as well.
 We used the MERN stack (MongoDB, Express, React, Node) and [Material-UI](https://material-ui.com/) for the frontend design, building on top of the Hack4Impact [boilerplate](https://github.com/hack4impact-upenn/boilerplate-s2022).
 The boilerplate, which I helped develop in Spring 2022, handles authentication, database connections, and other boilerplate code that is common to most web applications.

 ### Filter & Search

 ![Filter & Search](/images/filter.png)

-The most
+The most important feature of the application is the ability to precisely filter and search for exposure therapies.

+We implemented this feature using a combination of MongoDB queries and React hooks.
+We used MongoDB queries to filter by disorder, and we used React hooks to filter by exposure type, exposure hierarchy, and exposure therapy name.

 ### Submit New Exposure Therapy